-PAF recommended that the proposed form be reviewed by a professional plain-language translator.
+PAF recommended that proposed form APP-014 be reviewed by a professional plain-language translator.
 Staff is working to see if this can be done in time for the committee to consider possible revisions to the proposed form before it is presented to RUPRO.
-Note that, because this form is modeled in large part on form APP-104, some of the same considerations discussed above in connection with rule 8.137 about whether and when to recommend such changes will arise.
+Note that, because this form is modeled in large part on form APP-104, implementing any changes to the form language suggested by such a translator would result in there being differences between portions of form APP-014 and form APP-104 that are intended to fulfill the same purpose.